momyc/talbot/README.md

 The challenge was about building a Telegram bot that can use different LLMs to support multiple Q/A conversations (with memory).
 LLMs as well as conversations are switchable at any time and LLM can be be augumented with Pinecone index.

-It isn't a production grade project although I have a Telegram bot registered and I can start it at any time if anyone is interested in playing with it :)
+It isn't a production grade project although I have a Telegram bot registered and I can start it at any time if anyone is interested in chatting with it :)